bhatti/PlexDataProviders/README.md

 ```
 Each provider defines name, rank (or priority when matching for best provider), set of mandatory/optional input and output data fields.
 The data provider can also define granularity as coarse grain or fine grain and the implementation may execute those providers on different threads.

 PlexDataProviders also provides interfaces for converting data from domain objects to DataRowSet.
-Here is an example of implementation:
+Here is an example of provider implementation:
 ```java
 public class SecuritiesBySymbolsProvider extends BaseProvider {
     private static Metadata parameterMeta = Metadata.from(SharedMeta.symbol);